History of the Aether Theory

 departments, is a cosmology devoid of the concept of aether.
 Assumed to be a

-discarded a long long time ago.
+discarded a long time ago.
 And the resulting universe model, missing a

 vital ingredient, has not worked properly since.
 In fact, as a depiction of